SimApps/rami-hamdi-portfolio/README.md

 # Portfolio Page

 A Pen created on CodePen.io.
-Original URL: [https://xxxx](https://xxxx).
+Original URL (https://simapps.github.io/ramihamdi/).

 After 7 months of programming everyday and more than 30 projects built, this is last project I made for the FreeCodeCamp curriculum.